microsoft/WhatTheHack/CONTRIBUTING.md

         - The Student guide's Challenge markdown files
         - `/Resources`
             - The code and supporting files the students will need throughout the hack.
-1. Re-Read the [What The Hack Author's Guide](./000-HowToHack/WTH-HowToAuthorAHack.md) (seriously) and make sure your hack follows the templates & styles for consistency.
+1. Re-read the [What The Hack Author's Guide](./000-HowToHack/WTH-HowToAuthorAHack.md) (seriously) and make sure your hack follows the templates & styles for consistency.

 ### Release Process